 Overview

-The Orchestration Cluster API lets you interact programmatically with process orchestration capabilities in Camunda 8.
+The Orchestration Cluster REST API lets you interact programmatically with process orchestration capabilities in Camunda 8.
 You can use it to start, manage, and query process instances.
 It also lets you complete user tasks, resolve incidents, and manage variables, at scale and with confidence.

-You can use this API to:
+You can use this API to

-- Start and monitor processes from external systems
+- Start and monitor processes from external systems – Trigger process instances and track their progress from any application or service.

 This API is designed to make it easy to find resources with a consistent experience, while ensuring all endpoints are secure with authentication and fine-grained resource authorization.